anugrahmasihapple/gcp-rough/introgc.md

 <img src="https://github.com/anugrahmasihapple/gcp-rough/blob/main/gcimg/gcintro.png">

-Cloud-computing providers offer their services according to different models, of which the three standard models per NIST (National Institute of Standards and Technology ) are :
+Cloud-computing providers offer their services according to different models, of which the three standard models per NIST (National Institute of Standards and Technology ) are:

 ## Infrastructure as a Service (IaaS)
 ## Platform as a Service (PaaS), and